kinggggg/springmvc_learn/README.md

 # springmvc_learn
-learn spring MVC with itcast yq's video
+learn spring MVC with itcast yq's video.only spring MVC technology in day01